nftstorage/ipnft/Readme.md

 ## IPNFT

-Every IPNFT node MUST be [DAG-CBOR][] encoded data structure which MUST have:
+Every IPNFT MUST be [DAG-CBOR][] encoded data structure which MUST have:

 1. `type` property with `"nft"` value.
 1. `name` property with a string vaule.